 Seek out business people who are looking to retire from a working life of building up their going concerns.
-This is the area where you will find a lot of choice if you are wanting to get hands on a company that will allow you to progress to direct management involvement.
+This is the area where you will find more choice if you want to get your hands on a company that will allow you to develop your direct managerial skills.

 During the research phase of seeking a business to buy, ask yourself whether the acquisition target is seeking a trade sale?
 Many businesses will only consider serious offers it gives them the opportunity of selling to an enterprise that is already established in their industry or a related sector of the economy.

 This may put private entrepreneurial buyers on the back foot, so you will need to use your experience to demonstrate how you can benefit the company in the future.
 In other words, it is time to sell yourself.
 What’s your story?

 Your personal identity, business history and sources of funding will be looked into thoroughly once you make any sort of approach for a business acquisition.
 Any potential seller will rapidly want to know whether or not you are a viable contender for their business.
 Unfortunately, some businesses receive a lot of enquiries from people that are soon identified as time-wasters.
 Therefore, you need to make sure that you are not ruled out soon after an approach because you and your finances cannot be easily presented.

 Bear in mind that target business sellers tend to be more cautious around private investors compared to businesses.
 They will want to know the specifics around your acquisition finances.
 For example, whether you have your own private funding, are borrowing from a bank or have private backers.

 Be warned, too, that most business owners will look down on offers with low values upfront, or an offer that seems to be merely returning the profit to the owner for a couple of years.